jojodeYeswanth/FaceMaskDetector-Django/README.md

 # FaceMaskDetector-Django

 The Covid-19 changed our lives and has changed our habits and also because of it many of us entered social isolation.
-It is a Android application to detect face mask from image and live camera feed.
+It is a Django application to detect face mask from image and live camera feed.
 FaceMaskDetector moel is developed using TensorFlow and Keras.
 The objective of this project is to train a deep convolutional neural network on images collected from the internet to check if a person is using a mask or not.